Ride Notes for July 22nd, 2015

 My bike finally earned its own rest.

 Shortly thereafter we were met by Tesa and her sister, Mary, who showed up to congratulate us.
-After a few minutes of visiting with Mary and Tesa, Mike and I ventured off in search of something to replace the thousands of calories which we had just burned.
+After a few minutes of visiting with Mary and Tesa, Mike and I ventured off in search of something to replace the thousands of calories that we had just burned.

 We decided on Greek Gyros, (which were amazing), and we picked up some free souvenir STP cups from the Cascade Bicycle Club.
 After that, Mike and I ordered our 2015 STP jerseys.
 (Note: I don't pre-buy my jersey before a ride, which is kind of like a minor superstition for me; I don't want to jinx the ride by buying the jersey and then failing to complete the ride.)